circlefin/recibo/README.md

 ### Encryption/Decryption
 The Recibo smart contract accepts arbitrary encoded messages along with string metadata that can contain encoding information.
-The client library supports PGP encryption (recommended), RSA encryption with AES-256 session key, and plaintext.
-The CLI uses PGP encryption by default but you can use other encryption algorithms by specifying the `--encrypt_alg_id` parameter.
+The CLI uses PGP encryption by default but you can use no encryption algorithms by specifying the `--encrypt_alg_id none` parameter.